belwals/docker-learning/README.md

-# shell-commands
+# docker-learning
-Repository groups handy shell commands to work on terminal
+Repository is created for learning docker and documenting it for future reference.